-The benchmarking tests presented in section 3 serve to validate the implementation of arbi-trary anisotropy in AxiSEM3D.
-In the first case, we ran a global simulation for the PREM model, including radial anisotropy, in two ways: one in which the model was specified in terms of ver-tical and horizontal wave velocities in the anisotropic layer, and one in which the same model was specified in terms of the equivalent full elastic tensor C{ijkl} .
+The benchmarking tests presented in Section 3 serve to validate the implementation of arbitrary anisotropy in AxiSEM3D.
+In the first case, we ran a global simulation for the PREM model, including radial anisotropy, in two ways: one in which the model was specified in terms of vertical and horizontal wave velocities in the anisotropic layer, and one in which the same model was specified in terms of the equivalent full elastic tensor C{ijkl} .
 The two solutions were found to be numerically identical, as expected.
 In the second test, we replicated a synthetic test presented in Chevrot (2000) that included azimuthal anisotropy.
-This test successfully demonstrated the az-imuthal dependence of transverse component waveforms, with the expected waveform shape, and reproduced the expected splitting parameters (as measured via the splitting intensity) found by Chevrot (2000) for this model case.
-The simulations for upper and lowermost mantle anisotropy presented in sections 4 and 5 demonstrate the feasibility of interrogating wavefield behavior due to anisotropy effects in the context of global models using AxiSEM3D, and the cross-validation tests with SPECFEM3D_GLOBE presented in section 6 yield a remarkable agreement between the two solutions, with a significant computational advantage obtained by AxiSEM3D.
+This test successfully demonstrated the azimuthal dependence of transverse component waveforms, with the expected waveform shape, and reproduced the expected splitting parameters (as measured via the splitting intensity) found by Chevrot (2000) for this model case.
+The simulations for upper and lowermost mantle anisotropy presented in Sections 4.1 and 5 demonstrate the feasibility of interrogating wavefield behaviour due to anisotropy effects in the context of global models using AxiSEM3D, and the crossvalidation tests with SPECFEM3D_GLOBE presented in Section 6 yield a remarkable agreement between the two solutions, with a significant computational advantage obtained by AxiSEM3D.

-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle257.2Full wave sensitivity of SK(K)S phases to upper and lowermost mantle anisotropy
+7.2 Full wave sensitivity of SK(K)S phases to upper and lowermost mantle anisotropy